intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAWS/README.md

 ![](images/img6.png)
 ### Add a certificate to your Thing
 a.
-Choose "Create certificate" to generate a certificate, public key and private key.
+Choose "Create certificate" to generate a certificate, public key and private key (used to authenticate your device's connection to AWS IoT).

 ![](images/img7.png)

 b.
-Download all four certificate files and then click ‘Activate’.
+Download all four files and then click ‘Activate’.

 ![](images/img8.png)